Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 Global configurations specific to the CNID database backends, which controls how the database is stored and accessed.

-The actual CNID backend scheme is configured per volume.
-See the **cnid scheme** option in the Volume Parameters section below.

 cnid listen = *ip address[:port] [ip address[:port] ...]* **(G)**

 > Specifies the IP address and port that the CNID server should listen on.